Measuring the value of health

 For this work, the question was what would have happened in the absence of these Gs?
 We just don’t know how countries would have responded without the existence of Gavi, the Global Fund, and GPEI.
 Would they have stepped up and made more investments in health?
 I think it’s probably fair to say that they might’ve, but it would’ve been much slower than it’s been with those Gs.

 And even if we think we have plausible estimates of what would’ve happened, we also must understand what happened and due to what or whom, i.e. can we attribute impact?
-To sum it up the issues are: What would have happened in the absence in the Gs and what’s happened due to the Gs?
+To sum it up the issues are: What would have happened in the absence of the Gs and what’s happened due to the Gs?
 In our return on investment analysis we took the position that the burden of disease in poor countries would not improve in a world without the Gs, i.e. no other efforts would have taken place in lieu of the Gs.
-Were we to undertake a prospective analysis, this would seem, in my opinion less plausible.
+Were we to undertake a prospective analysis, this would seem, in my opinion, less plausible.
 And we tried to attribute impact by using the percentage of total program spending that each G accounts for.

 Third, and finally: do we care whether a life is saved today or in the future?
 Economists call this concept “time preference”, and they address it in evaluations by discounting future events, that is to say, future lives are worth less.
 Ethicists think this is immoral—isn’t a life saved in 20 years just as important as a life saved today?